robinonsay/BarkBright/README.md

     cd barkbright
     pip3 install -r requirements.txt
     ```
+* Run the demo
+    ```
+    python -m barkbright
+    ```
 * Run the command line chat interface demo
     ```
     python -m barkbright --cli
     ```

+## Demo
+The demo will use vosk and [pyaudio](https://people.csail.mit.edu/hubert/pyaudio/) to record and transcribe your voice input and use the intent model to predict the intent.

 ## CLI Chat Interface